Aston Martin Vanquish (2012)

-The second generation of the Aston Martin Vanquish, a grand touring car, was manufactured and marketed by British carmaker Aston Martin between 2012 and 2018.
-It succeeded the DBS, resurrected the name of the 2001–2007 model, and was available as both a coupe and a convertible, the latter known as the Volante.
+British carmaker Aston Martin manufactured and marketed the second generation of its Vanquish between 2012 and 2018.
+A grand touring car, it succeeded the DBS, resurrected the name of the 2001–2007 model, and was available as both a coupe and a convertible, the latter known as the Volante.
 It would later itself be succeeded by the DBS Superleggera.

-Designed by Marek Reichman, Aston Martin presented a concept car called the Project AM310 at the 2012 Concorso d'Eleganza Villa d'Este in Lombardy, Italy.
+Designed by Marek Reichman, the Vanquish was preceded by a concept car called the Project AM310 that Aston Martin presented at the 2012 Concorso d'Eleganza Villa d'Este in Lombardy, Italy.
 The production version was presented at a sneak preview at the Goodwood Festival of Speed in July; a presentation to a group of guests at the London Film Museum also in July; and an appearance at the Monterey Car Week in August.
 The Vanquish is based on the DB9's architecture, namely the vertical/horizontal platform.
 Extensively incorporating aluminium in its construction, the Vanquish was assembled in Gaydon, Warwickshire, England.

 Aston Martin presented the Vanquish Volante at the 2013 Pebble Beach Concours d'Elegance, with deliveries starting in late 2013.
 In 2014, the company made minor modifications to the Vanquish's engine performance.
 A more significantly modified version, called the Vanquish S, was launched in 2016; its Volante version was released the following year.
 The Vanquish S introduced such updates as increased horsepower and torque, and a new body kit.
 Aston Martin produced the Vanquish Zagato—a special edition—in various body styles, including a coupe, convertible, shooting brake, and a roadster, the latter dubbed the Speedster.

 History

 Aston Martin presented the DB9, initially designed by Ian Callum and completed by Henrik Fisker, at the Frankfurt Motor Show in 2003.
 The DB9 was the first car to employ Aston Martin's "vertical/horizontal" (VH) platform and the first production model built at Aston Martin's factory in Gaydon, Warwickshire, England.
 At the 2005 Geneva International Motor Show, Aston Martin debuted the Vantage, a sports car designed by Callum and Fisker.
 Built on the VH platform, the Vantage was engineered to compete with the Porsche 911 and other premium sports cars.
 In 2007, Aston Martin began producing the DBS, which succeeded the V12 Vanquish.

 At the May 2012 Concorso d'Eleganza Villa d'Este, Aston Martin presented a concept car called the Project AM310.
 In June 2012 the company announced that the production version of the car would be called the Vanquish, resurrecting the name of the 2001–2007 model and succeeding the DBS as the company's flagship car.
 The Vanquish was shown at several events in 2012: a sneak preview at the Goodwood Festival of Speed in July, a presentation to a group of guests at the London Film Museum in the same month, and an appearance at the Monterey Car Week in August.
-Official manufacture of the car began in the same year at Gaydon, which produced the Vanquish until 2018, when it was succeeded by the DBS Superleggera, which also used a V12 engine.
+Official manufacture of the car began in the same year at Gaydon, where the Vanquish was produced until 2018, when it was succeeded by the DBS Superleggera, which also used a V12 engine.